Honey: 6 Health Benefits & 6 Varieties

 Raw honey has a thicker and more opaque consistency compared to ordinary honey.
 This is due to the fact that the two types of honey are produced quite differently.

 Raw honey is taken straight from the beehive.
-Already after being strained, it can be bottled.
+It can be bottled immediately after being strained.
 Conventional honey is heated to the point of pasteurization, raw honey on the other hand is not pasteurized.
 Consequently, it is purer than processed honey.

 Overall, raw honey is healthier than processed alternatives.
 This is because the pasteurization and filtration process can filter out helthy nutrients such as vitamins and minerals.
-On the other hand, unhealthy additives such as sweeteners are sometimes added.
+Unhealthy additives such as sweeteners are also sometimes added.

 Normally, raw honey is not filtered.
-However, there is also a filtered version, too.
+However, there is a filtered version as well.

-Since the remedy has a high content of glucose, it tends to form more sugar crystals.
+Since honey a high content of glucose, it tends to form sugar crystals.

-The crystals form especially if you store the product in a cool environment.
-Also, certain varieties such as canola or linden honey tend to form crystals.
+Crystal formation is especially likely if you store the product in a cool environment.
+Certain varieties such as canola or linden honey also tend to form crystals more readily.
 Forest and acacia honey, on the other hand, remain liquid longer.

 Honey as a Home Remedy

-As a time-tested home remedy, you can use honey in many different ways as.
+As a time-tested home remedy, you can use honey in many different ways.
 We will introduce you to the two most popular ways of using it in this chapter.

 Onion Juice with Honey